WELCOME

 Scope

-The term for Task Force members was September 2022 through March 2023.
+The term for Task Force members was from September 2022 through March 2023.

-Members of the Task Force will provide The City of Calgary with valuable advice and recommendations on how to increase housing affordability and the amount of available affordable housing, measure the effectiveness and impact of our programs and policies, and the management of City policies, programs, and affordable housing complexes.
-Their feedback will also be used to help inform revisions to The City’s Corporate Affordable Housing Strategy.
+Members of the Task Force provided The City of Calgary with valuable advice and recommendations on how to increase housing affordability and the amount of available affordable housing, measure the effectiveness and impact of our programs and policies, and the management of City policies, programs, and affordable housing complexes.
+Their feedback was used to inform The City of Calgary's Housing Strategy.